MRjeanba/345-asg1/README.md

   * Characters
   * Map
   * Dice
+- Controllers/ (Contains the companent that interact/perform actions on the models)
+  * CampaignEditorController
+  * MapEditorController
+  * CharacterEditorController
+  * GameController
 - GoogleTest/
   * driverTest.cpp (Driver which runs all of our unit tests)
   * Models/ (Contains our classes to test and the writen test cases in each)